Dubai: E-scooters banned inside Metro, tram from tomorrow

-The Roads and Transport Authority (RTA) on Thursday announced a ban on e-scooters inside the Dubai Metro and Dubai Tram.
+Dubai's Roads and Transport Authority (RTA) on Thursday announced that commuters will be prohibited from taking e-scooters into the Metro and Tram.

 ALSO READ: